liip/wp-tyk-dev-portal/README.md

 ### Custom dashboard page

-The developer dashboard will displayed in the same layout as your other pages.
+The developer dashboard will be displayed in the same layout as your other pages.
 If you wish to further customize the page, you can create a [custom page template](https://developer.wordpress.org/themes/template-files-section/page-template-files/page-templates/) and embed the dashboard by using this template tag: `<?php tyk_dev_portal_dashboard()?>`.

 ### Styling